harm2305/embsys-330-sp25-final-project-harm2305/documentation/detailed_design.md

 defined as `K_MSGQ_DEFINE(bt_process_msgq, sizeof(struct bt_scan_result), 16, 1)`.
 When a new message
 is received, an upsert operation is executed to load the data into the in-memory database backed by a singly linked list.

+A second message queue is responsible for receiving new data requests such as reading and clearing data.
+It is important to note that data insertion will always occur before and retrieval or deletion operation.
+In the following sequence of events:
+1. Shell command issued to clear data
+2. Scan processing request is queued

+the scan processing request will always be handled first and then the data operation.
+This is intentional as depending on how scanning is configured, the number of scans and the velocity they arrive at can be very high.
+Data operations may take a while depending on the size of the list so it is important that the message queue does not get too full with new scan processing requests while data operations are going on.

+It is important to note that polling for both the event and the message queue in this thread should be done without waiting.
+If a message or event is not available, the thread execution should continue without waiting.
+This ensures that one particular operation does not have to wait too long just because another event or message has not been received.

+Data requests come in through a `struct bt_data_req`. `bluetooth.h` defines the following constants that control what type of data operation will happen:
+- `BT_DATA_REQ_CLEAR`
+- `BT_DATA_REQ_GET`
+- `BT_DATA_REQ_PRINT`

+Depending on what type of request is given, only some members of the struct need to be defined.
+For `BT_DATA_REQ_CLEAR`, no other struct members need to be defined as no data is being returned.

+For `BT_DATA_REQ_GET` and `BT_DATA_REQ_PRINT`, `bt_data_req.result_list` must be a valid pointer for the type `struct datum`.
+It is required that this pointer points to memory allocated on the heap as the data processing thread is dereference it and place a node that that holds data for the output of a get query. `bt_data_req.get_count` must also be defined with the number of observations to retrieve.

+`BT_DATA_REQ_GET` and `BT_DATA_REQ_PRINT` are two separate requests types as the latter one will post to a `k_event` to notify that data is ready to be printed.
+The `BT_DATA_REQ_PRINT` request type is intended only to be used the CLI.
+Use of the `k_event` is detailed [below](#cli).

 ### Linked List and Upserts
 A very basic linked list is defined in `bt_db.h` and `bt_db.c`.
 The nodes on the linked list are